-Income derived from other sources, other than the "Approved Enterprise" during the benefit period will be subject to tax at the regular corporate tax rate.
+Income derived from sources other than "Approved Enterprise" programs during the benefit period will be subject to tax at the regular corporate tax rate.

 Pursuant to the amendment to the Investments Law, only approved enterprises receiving cash grants require the approval of the Investment Center.
 Approved enterprises which do not receive benefits in the form of governmental cash grants, such as benefits in the form of tax benefits, are no longer required to obtain this approval (such enterprises are referred to as privileged enterprises).
 However, a privileged enterprise is required to comply with certain requirements and make certain investments as specified in the amended Investment Law.
 The amendment to the Investment Law addresses benefits that are being granted to privileged enterprises and the length of the benefits period.